GLab/glab.github.io/manuals/user/element/device/executable_archive.md

 ### Default Executable Archives

 The ToMaTo testbed provides a set of default executable archives.
-They can be viewed via _Default Executable Archives_ under _Resources_ in the main menu ( [→ go now](https://master.tomato-lab.org/web_resources/executable_archive/)).
+They can be viewed via _Default Executable Archives_ under _Resources_ in the main menu ([→ go now](https://master.tomato-lab.org/web_resources/executable_archive/)).
 To use them, select _us a default executable archive_ instead of an upload option and follow the instructions on the screen.

-## Downloading an Archive
+## <a name="download"></a>Downloading an Archive

 Archve downloading can save you lots of traffic and time compared to downloading the whole [disk image](../image).
 You should copy all required data into the archive directory before downloading.